nahidul-opu/Analysis-of-Performance-Prs/README.md

 ├── RQ1.ipynb                          # Research Question 1
 ├── RQ2.ipynb                          # Research Question 2
 ├── RQ3.ipynb                          # Research Question 3
+├── TopicModeling.ipynb                # Topic Modeling with BERTopic
+├── Analysis.ipynb                     # Keyword base filtering and other analysis
+├── filter.py                          # Use LLM to classify PR (Performance vs Non-Performance) ├── Run.sh                             # Run SLURM job to use LLM for classification
 ```

 ## Notebooks Description

 Each notebook loads harmonized PR datasets from `Outputs/PerformancePRs/` (plus the BERTopic exports under `Outputs/BERTopic/`) and writes refreshed figures back into `Outputs/Figures/`.
 They share helper functions from `modules/` so the code paths stay consistent across experiments.

+### TopicModeling.ipynb
+BERTopic modeling with Qwen3-Embedding-8b, UMAP, HDBSCAN and constraint grid search.

 ### RQ1.ipynb – Topics and Categories
 ***What categories of performance optimizations do agentic AIs address?***